Interview with actor Massimo Dobrovic

 Before the pandemic hit us hard, I used to practice four different sports/activities a week, twice a week I would play tennis, being ranked 4.5 USTA, two or three times a week I would work out at the gym, once a week I would practice Yoga outdoor and once a week I would play beach-volley.
 To make a long story short, I went from four sports a week, to none and other than working and studying remotely, I have been preoccupying my brain with possible thoughts to hit the tennis courts as soon as they reopen again.

-7. Tell us about your roles in “Age of the Living Dead” and “Nation’s Fire” movie.
+5. Can you tell us about your role in “Age of the Living Dead”

 Working on Nation’s Fire was a life-changing experience for me for many reasons.
 Before starting shooting Nation’s Fire, I was living in the SoCal desert, and I took a break from the busy Hollywood life and tried to settle into a more peaceful life.
 I guess I needed that time to enjoy the desert where I prepared for the role of a serial killer and acted along with great actor Gil Bellows, playing his right hand in the movie.
 The SoCal desert nature inspired me to create that character while I was off-roading and memorizing lines, thinking how grateful, thankful, and most of all, how fortunate I was to be in a movie with such acting legends as Bruce Dern; to be directed by one of our most talented indie Hollywood directors.